Corrosion Protection and Ship Hull Protection

 This short book is a summary of the philosophy behind the activities of Hydrex Research, showing why it is different and so effective.
 Boud Van Rompay stresses the importance of independent observation and of persistence in research until the problems being researched eventually surrender to the continued observation the increased clarity that this brings.
 The book also provides examples of the type of environmental research being conducted and covers the various fields of interest, ranging from marine pollution to hydrokinetic energy generation and innovative approaches to dredging which tackle the ever-present problem of turbidity and cleaning up contaminated sediment.
 The book is full of wisdom on the subject of research, and also covers the practical applications.

 The full scope of Hydrex, Subsea Industries and Hydrex Research, which together form the Hydrex Group, is summarized in this book.
 The key underwater maintenance and repair operations which Hydrex has pioneered and is known as the top provider for are each shown in photos and case studies.
 They demonstrate how Hydrex keeps ships out of drydock and in business all over the world.
 The full line of marine protective and performance coatings offered by Subsea Industries, as well as the underwater cleaning equipment the company provides, are outlined and clearly illustrated.
-Finally there is a section of the book which covers the activities of Hydrex Research, following a tradition of almost 50 years of research and innovation.
+Finally there is a section of the book which covers the activities of Hydrex Research, following a tradition of more than 50 years of research and innovation.
 This research is largely related to the marine environment and aimed at reducing the harmful impact on it of human activities.

 Hydrex White Book: Quantification of Pollution Levels in Harbour Sediments